bahadley/learning-akka/ch1/homework/README.md

-This project implements the homework from chapter 1.
+Implements the chapter 1 homework.

 ***
-Instructions from the text:
+Instructions from text:

 * Create an actor.
 Have the actor store the last string that it was sent.